VictorCMiraldo/hdiff/writeup/presentation/slides.md

 . . .

-Computation of `diff s d` divided:
+Computation of `diff s d` can be split:

 . . .